molily/molily.de/_posts/2020-11-21-testing-angular.md

 When the user submits the form, the Component under tests calls the `SignupService`’s `signup` method.

 - In the *success case*, the `signup` method returns an Observable that emits the “next” value `{ success: true }` and completes.
-The sign-up form displays a status message “Sign-up successful!”.
+The form displays a status message “Sign-up successful!”.
 - In the *error case*, the Observable fails with an error.
 The form displays a status message “Sign-up error”.

 Let us test the latter case in a new spec.
 The structure resembles the spec for the successful submission.
-But we configure the fake `signup` method to returns an Observable that fails with an error.
+But we configure the fake `signup` method to return an Observable that fails with an error.

 ```typescript
 it('handles signup failure', fakeAsync(async () => {